tbenoit6283/skillet-ACI-A-P/README.md

-# Automated configuration of NSX-V for Panorama
+# Automated configuration of a cluster of VM series managed by Panorama for Single Pod PBR insertion

 ### Pre-Requisite :
 - Panorama 8.1.X and 2 VM series 8.1.X connected to panorama but not attached to any template nor device group yet.